sdiehl/write-you-a-haskell/000_introduction.md

 reservedOp +
 integer    1

-Whitespace is either ignored or represented as a unique token in the stream.

 Parsing
 -------

-A datatype for the *abstract syntax* tree is constructed by traversal of the input stream and generation of the appropriate syntactic construct using a parser.
+A datatype for the *abstract syntax tree* (AST) is constructed by traversal of the input stream and generation of the appropriate syntactic construct using a parser.

 ```haskell